District Court Case Evaluation FAQs

 What are the fees for Case Evaluation?

 There is a $75 fee for case evaluation to be paid by both the Plaintiff and Defendant.
-You may also be fined a $150 late fee if you fail to provide a case summary and proof of service to the Case Evaluation Clerk by the required date.
+You may also be fined a $150 late fee if you fail to provide a case summary and proof of service to the case evaluation administrator by the required date.

 Please make all checks payable to:

 Oakland County District Court Case Evaluation

 1760 S. Telegraph Road, Ste.
 100